artsandmetaphysics/goodlifeodyssey/README.md

 - Quoted poetry has extra new lines in Safari "Reader Mode."
 - Dialogue is not formatted properly.

+## How to Pick a Topic

+I don't finish a lot of the pieces I begin because I have limited time to write and my topics are too ambitious, thus I loose interest before I have time to finish them.

+To fight this, I need to pick smaller topics and write more meditations.

 ## Upcoming Entries

 - [ ] Dialogue on Knowing Emptiness